MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 Scheduler
 ---------

-The MicroEJ architecture features a green thread platform that can interact with the C world [SNI].
+The MicroEJ Architecture features a green thread platform that can interact with the C world [SNI].
 The (green) thread policy is as
 follows: